 3. X-Rite i1Studio

-You used to need separate devices to calibrate a monitor and printer, but the i1Studio packs both functions into a single tool.
+You usually need separate devices to calibrate a monitor and printer, but the i1Studio packs both functions into a single tool.
 Consequently it’s no surprise that this all-in-one device is bigger than a typical monitor calibrator, and it comes with a case to hold it on your screen during operation.
-It all comes at a fairly hefty price though: the X-Rite i1Studio is easily the most expensive calibrator on our list.

-The Elite version of the Spyder5 colorimeter may look identical to its Express sibling, but ﬁre up the Elite’s software and you get a host of extra features.
+The Elite version of the SpyderX colorimeter may look identical to its cheaper Pro sibling, but ﬁre up the Elite’s software and you get a host of extra features.

 The most valuable is arguably the ability to calibrate your monitor not just to conform to a typical 2.2 gamma and 6500 K white point, but also to color space standards like sRGB, Adobe RGB, NTSC and Rec 709.